 Meet the Crew

-We currently have a herd of 21 goats at Frog Pond Farm.
-All of these are registered Alpines which are known for good consistent milk production as well as good flavor.
-We also chose the Alpines for their gentle and playful personalities which makes them a pleasure to work with.
-We will be adding Nubian does in June
+We currently have a herd of 25 goats at Frog Pond Farm.
+All of these are registered Alpines and Nubians which are known for good consistent milk production, high butterfat, as well as good flavor.
+We also chose these breeds for their gentle and playful personalities which makes them a pleasure to work with.

 There are many different breeds of goats ranging from miniature goats to the large dairy breeds which we have.
-Our two main breeds are Alpines and we are adding Nubians in June
+Our two main breeds are Alpines and Nubians

 The mainstay of many dairies